Scotland's Logistic Regiment

 - 527 HQ Squadron - Dunfermline

-We provide trained personnel to support our paired Regiment (27 Regiment RLC) and the wider Army in conducting operations around the world.
-The Regiment is part of 101 Logistic Brigade, which sustains the 3rd (United Kingdom) Division.
+We provide trained personnel to support our paired Regiment (7 Regiment RLC) and the wider Army in conducting operations around the world.
+The Regiment is part of 4 Light Brigade Combat Team, which sits the 1st (United Kingdom) Division.

-In recent years, members of the Regiment have deployed to Afghanistan and with the United Nations in Cyprus.
+In recent years, members of the Regiment have deployed in the UK on Operation RESCRIPT, providing military assistance to the UK Government during the Covid-19 Pandemic, and abroad to the Falkland Islands and with the United Nations in Cyprus.